 Compromise means that each one should just make a sacrifice and give in for the purpose of simply ending the fight.
 That is short-sighted and counter-productive and only breeds resentment and bitterness.
 You may not have really agreed with what your spouse was saying, but you just wanted to end the argument.
 That is compromise.

 Resolution is quite different.
-Resolution means that we determine what is best for the oneness in our marriage.
-That may line up with what I said or it may line up with what you said, but that is inconsequential.
-Marriage is not about getting what you want 50% of the time.
-Marriage is about doing what’s best for the oneness of your relationship 100% of the time.
+Resolution means that we determine what's best for the oneness in our marriage.
+That may line up with what I said, or it may line up with what you said, but that is inconsequential.
+Marriage is not about getting what you want 50% of the time; it's about doing what’s best for the oneness of your relationship 100% of the time.
 It means separating your own personal agenda/ideas for the sake of the marriage and what’s best for the oneness in your marriage.

 How does that affect conflict resolution?
-I heard a good analogy this past weekend at the Weekend to Remember conference.
+I heard a great analogy at the Weekend to Remember conference several years ago.
 The speaker said that he and his wife handle conflict in this way.
 After taking some time to cool down and let the emotion of the moment subside a little, they sit at the dinner table.
 Instead of just going back and forth about who’s right and who’s wrong, the husband takes the salt shaker and moves it out to the side of the table.